zelanko/sql-docs.it-it/docs/relational-databases/partitions/modify-a-partition-function.md

 2. Sulla barra Standard fare clic su **Nuova query**.

-3. Copiare e incollare l'esempio seguente nella finestra delle query e fare clic su **Esegui**.
+3. Copiare e incollare l'esempio seguente nella finestra Query, quindi fare clic su **Esegui**.

     ```
     -- Look for a previous version of the partition function "myRangePF1" and deletes it if it is found.